Yasmani Grandal Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 10th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Mariners have a 3.94 team ERA that ranks 10th among all league pitching staffs.

-- Mariners pitchers combine to surrender the fewest home runs in baseball (65 total, one per game).
+- Mariners pitchers combine to allow 66 home runs (one per game), the first-fewest in the league.

-- Gilbert (4-4) gets the starting nod for the Mariners in his 14th start of the season.
-He's put together a 4.38 ERA in 74 2/3 innings pitched, with 81 strikeouts.
+- Miller gets the start for the Mariners, his ninth of the season.
+He is 4-3 with a 4.06 ERA and 39 strikeouts through 44 1/3 innings pitched.

-- The righty last pitched on Sunday against the Los Angeles Angels, when he threw three innings, allowing six earned runs while giving up eight hits.
+- In his last appearance on Tuesday, the righty threw six innings against the Miami Marlins, giving up one earned run while surrendering one hit.

+- In eight games this season, the 24-year-old has amassed a 4.06 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .202 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.